intel/intel-devcloud-samples/README.md

 4. Execute the Object detection sample inside the docker container using jupyterhub from command line :
        a.
-Execute jupyterhub (Inside the sample folder) b  Open localhost at port 8000 in the browser with the url as prompted on the jupyterhub console output when running the above[a] command
+Execute jupyterhub (Inside the sample folder) b  Open localhost at port 8000 in the browser with the url as prompted on the jupyterhub console output when running the above[a] command with user/pwd as intel/intel
 	   c.
 Open the notebook objection_detection_container_ver1.ipynb and execute each cell